oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/installation.md

-When you upgrade a 3.x operator to 4.0, it will also create a [WebLogic Domain resource conversion webhook]({{< relref "/userguide/managing-operators/conversion-webhook.md" >}}) deployment in the same namespace.
+When you upgrade a 3.x operator to 4.0, it will also create a [WebLogic Domain resource conversion webhook]({{< relref "/userguide/managing-operators/conversion-webhook.md" >}}) deployment and its associated resources in the same namespace.
 If the conversion webhook deployment already exists in some other namespace, then a new conversion webhook deployment is not created.
 The [WebLogic Domain resource conversion webhook]({{< relref "/userguide/managing-operators/conversion-webhook.md" >}}) automatically and transparently upgrades the existing Domains from the 3.x schema to the 4.0 schema.